ossdhaval/mysite/source/while-coding/API-driven-dev.md

     - Use [Swagger Inflector](https://github.com/swagger-api/swagger-inflector) to automatically wire up the API definition to the implementation and provide out-of-the-box mocking.

-## How to use swagger for api driven development and integrate it with Spring boot app :
+## Design first approach: How to use swagger for api driven development and integrate it with Spring boot app :

 ### Working with editor.swagger.io